Tanya Grace Velasquez, M.A.

 Introduction

-My courses are designed to support developmental learning, critical thinking, and engagement with transformative knowledge.
+My scholarly interests include: Interdisciplinary models for Anti-racist Pedagogy and Assessment; Sociological theories of race/racisms; Asian American studies; and Intersectionality/Feminist theories in the 21st century.
+I teach sociology courses that contribute to the Ethnic, Gender, and Labor Studies major and the Sociology minor, as well as several other majors.
+My courses are designed to support wholistic learning, critical thinking, and engagement with transformative knowledges.
 In my classes, students participate in frequent small group discussions, student led seminars, and activities that promote the application of theory to practice in real world scenarios.
 The following quote best summarizes my teaching philosophy:

 "To teach in a manner that respects and cares for the souls of our students is essential if we are to provide the necessary conditions where learning can most deeply and intimately begin." - bell hooks